 There is no doubt that having a fireplace in your home adds to a sense of warmth, coziness, and community.
-There is something that feels nostalgic when you are sitting around the beautiful, warm glow of a fireplace during a cold evening.
+There is something that feels nostalgic when sitting around the fireplace’s warm glow.

-This step-by-step tutorial is here to show you how to make a fireplace mantle.
-This can be for an existing fireplace you already have or a fireplace that you are planning to install.
-We will show you how to build a fireplace mantel shelf to decorate in any way that you see fit.
-We’ll also show you how to attach a mantle to a brick fireplace if your home already has a brick fireplace to work with.
-Let’s break down further exactly what this tutorial will cover.
+This step-by-step tutorial shows you how to build a fireplace mantel shelf.
+This can be for an existing fireplace or a fireplace you plan to install.
+We will show you how to build a fireplace mantel and how to attach it to a brick fireplace.
+Let’s break down exactly what we will cover.

 In this post, you will learn:

-- Quick Safety Tips – This will cover some important safety tips that you should practice whenever taking on a DIY project.
+- Quick Safety Tips – This will cover some important safety tips that you should practice.

-- Collect Inspiration – Where to look for inspiration before building your DIY fireplace mantle.
+- Collect Inspiration – Where to look for inspiration for your DIY fireplace mantel.

-- Do Your Research – The importance of research so that your DIY fireplace mantle project goes smoothly.
+- Do Your Research – The importance of research, so your DIY fireplace mantel project goes smoothly.

 - Materials – Different materials you may be working with.